Frequently Asked Questions

 All of these events will still take place in even better conditions.
 The Liberty Street Plaza will be completely redesigned and will maximize the available space for gatherings, music, and other outdoor events.
 In addition, a rotating plinth will serve as the new home for our annual Christmas tree, providing a 360-degree experience, and during non-holiday times, will offer a rotating public art display.

 The Plaza will also provide for a portable stage, a place for sound equipment and a storage area.
-The curbless street will allow maximum use of wheeled planters which can be used to block the street entirely, or even sections, permitting every use imaginable.
+The curbless street will allow for safe and easy closure of streets.

 Will we lose the historic feeling of our downtown?